RichardoC/kube-audit-rest/README.md

 ### Resource requirements

 Unknown, if anyone performs benchmarks please open a pull request with your findings.
 These can be set by following the instructions [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

+Current values seem to deal with > 12 requests per second.

 ### Limiting which requests are logged